BasilRiley/BasilRiley/README.md

 A business analyst focusing on data visualisation delivering business intelligence and insights.

 - Query data using SQL
-- Using Power Query to clean data
+- Using Power Query to transform and clean data
 - Using Power BI to show the key information and metrics

+# Business Analyst and Efficieny Modeller